alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 ## Notes on KNMS

-* KNMS may not return anything if you submit too many names and/or request.
+* KNMS may not return anything if you submit too many names and/or requests.
 We mitigate this by only checking names in KNMS which can't be found in WCVP.
-Also, results from KNMS are stored for reuse in the `temp_outputs` folder of the package.
-To clear these files, run `clear_temp_files()`.
+Also, results from KNMS are stored for reuse in a `name matching temp outputs` folder.
 * KNMS does not appear to account for spelling errors e.g. 'Neonauclea observifolia' returns no info (it should be ' Neonauclea obversifolia').
 * KNMS does not always find matches for correctly spelled accepted names.
 Some examples are given